 Great attitude!
 That’s why I know she will meet someone.
 Her head is in the right place.

 You left for a reason.
 See it through.
 He is not the one because you questioned it.

-This woman is telling you to trust your gut and your heart.
+This woman is telling you to trust your gut and your heart when you have second thoughts about divorce.
 You made a decision, probably several times.
 You have probably felt this way for a long long time.

 Like this post?
-Check out my blog post, “Finding Happiness After Divorce Isn’t a Possibility, It’s A Probability”
+Check out my blog post, “9 Signs of a healthy romantic relationship”